arsalanator/user-facing-frontend-for-appointment-system-with-React-Typescipt/README.md

-# content-database-for-appointment-system-with-Mongodb-Mongoose-Typescript
+# appointment-system
-This is Mongodb database for content available at "appointment system" application being written in Mongodb, Mongoose Typescript
+This is an application that allows users to create appointments and doctors to create available appointment slots